daodiseomirror/docs/user-guide/getting-started/pool.md

 ## Short Farm

 In order to create a short position, you need to lock collateral assets to Mirror Protocol, and mint new mAssets.
-Unlike a regular borrow position, newly minted assets are immediately sold at Terraswap price for UST.
+Unlike a regular borrow position, newly minted assets are immediately sold at Daodiseoswap price for UST.
 UST returned for shorting mAssets will be locked for a defined `lock_period`.&#x20;

 ### Stake sLP